 - Complete the application and send the whole package with $25.00 to the SGO.
 They will determine IF an award will be made and HOW MUCH it will be.

 From the Nevada Department of Education:

-Visit the FAQ page for Tax Scholarships for quick answers to common questions.
+Visit the FAQ page for Opportunity Scholarships for quick answers to common questions.

 If you are interested in more information about registration or have any questions concerning this state-run program, please contact us with your information and questions so that we may respond.

 Apply to become an Scholarship Granting Organization today!